 Is it too hot in your house?
 Did your HVAC system quit?
-Nobody wants to be in that situation in Florida's subtropical paradise where cold air is essential.
-When you're looking for AC repair in Port St. Lucie, you deserve to work with the best.
+Nobody wants to be in that situation in Florida’s subtropical paradise where cold air is essential.
+When you’re looking to get your HVAC system serviced, you deserve to work with the best.

-Naturally, you have tons of questions on how an HVAC system works.
+Naturally, you have tons of questions on how an HVAC system works and what preventive ac maintenance services can help you avoid problems.
 We care about your educational needs and will never pressure you to repair or replace your current system.
-We want to share this short overview of what your home's AC system includes and what it might need when it stops working.
+We want to share this short overview of what your home’s HVAC system includes and what it might need when it stops working.

 Many Florida homes have a system of air ducts, which we call a split system.
-If you have a ductless AC system, it works differently.
+If you have a ductless HVAC system, it works differently.

 The Main Components

-If you have a standard centralized HVAC system and need AC repair in Port St. Lucie and Martin County, you probably have part of your unit inside the home and another part outside the home, sitting on a concrete pad.
+If you have a standard centralized HVAC system and need air conditioning repairs in Port St. Lucie and Martin County, you probably have part of your unit inside the home and another part outside the home, sitting on a concrete pad.
 These are the main parts in a split system:

 - The evaporator – This part receives the liquid refrigerant.